Use to find companies where this pattern is active.

 Explanation

-Each observation is an independent reading: Close Near 52-Week Extreme (Direction-Specific, Low Instance) (carried under the typeKey 'near-extreme-low', via the multi-instance 'near-extreme' file) is binary: score 100 if the current close is within 1% of the 52-week low; score 0 otherwise.
+Each observation is an independent reading: Close Near 52-Week Extreme (Direction-Specific, Low Instance) is binary: score 100 if the current close is within 1% of the 52-week low; score 0 otherwise.
 Net Income Positive Every Year (3Y) confirms net income was positive in each of the last three fiscal years.
 Magnitude and trajectory are not constrained by this reading.
 FCF / Operating Cash Flow (Industry-Benchmarked) measures FCF / OCF, positioned against industry peers.
-A firing score (>= 70) means FCF is in the upper portion of the peer range relative to OCF — i.e., capex consumes a small share of OCF relative to industry.
-The reading is a capex-intensity comparison; it does not assess whether earnings 'translate to cash' in the conventional 'ocf-to-net-income' sense.
+A firing score (>= 70) means FCF is in the upper portion of the peer range relative to OCF — i.e., capex consumes less of OCF than it does at industry peers.
+The reading is a peer comparison, and it can hold on a company whose capex still exceeded its operating cash flow outright; it does not assess whether earnings 'translate to cash' in the conventional 'ocf-to-net-income' sense.
 When all three align, the configuration places the price near a 52-week low alongside two annual fundamental readings.
 The observations do not predict recovery or claim the price is mispriced.

 Interpretation